-Website Updates
+Website

 In 2023, the LMRWD updated its website to better serve the community.
-New content was developed to highlight volunteer opportunities, recreational activities throughout the LMRWD, and focus on all of the resources unique to the area.
+It developed new content to highlight volunteer opportunities, recreational activities throughout the LMRWD, and focus on all of the resources unique to the area.
 The website also improved the user experience for partners applying for permits and includes more interactive visuals.
-Check out the updated website and see what's new!
+Check out the updated website, and see what's new!